misternu/phase-0/week-1/my-website-1-reflection.md

 - What do you think about Open Source?
 Does it make you nervous or protective?
 Does it feel like utopia?

   Two thumbs up.
 I don't feel nervous about it at all, as long as you think first before choosing to make something open source or closed source.
-As for whether open source is utopian, would you rather live in a world where Perl is locked down like Java (google "Oracle sues Google").
+As for whether open source is utopian, would you rather live in a world where Perl is locked down like Java? (google "Oracle sues Google")

 - Assess the importance of using licenses.